 You own or manage a website or a mobile app with hundreds or thousands of recipes and your customers would like to stay informed about the nutrition of each recipe- calories, macro/micro nutrients and allergens.

-Hiring a nutritionist is expensive and time consuming so you are looking for an automated solution providing nutrition labels with high accuracy.
+Hiring a nutritionist is expensive and time-consuming so you are looking for an automated solution providing nutrition labels with high accuracy.

-Epicurious is one of the many food media companies who use Edamam’s API to publish nutrition labels next to their recipes.
+Epicurious is one of many food media companies who use Edamam’s API to publish nutrition labels next to their recipes.

-Catering companies manage portfolio of thousands of recipes.
+Catering companies manage portfolios of thousands of recipes.
 The individual recipes are also not static and change in time.
 In order to provide accurate nutrition data and diet/allergen labels companies need to employ large data entry staff and a nutritionist.
 Automating this process can drive cost down and speed up recipe development.

 ZeroCater delivers restaurant meals to offices around the US.
 It uses Edamam’s automated nutrition analysis to generate nutrition data for the meals.

 If your business owns or manages thousands of recipes you know how complicated it is to organize them well.
 Structuring data by nutrition profile, allergens, foods used, and diet appropriateness would your business better market its recipe content.
 Using manual labor to do this is just not practical as it is slow and expensive.

 Edamam’s technology can structure the data for a recipe in one second.
 So, several thousand recipes take several hours at best.
 The output provided to the publisher by Edamam details the specific ingredients in each ingredient line, their quantities and even their mapping to known existing government ingredient databases.
 In addition, each recipe is tagged with, potentially, over 80 diet and allergen tags, which allow for creation of collections and better search engine discovery.
 As Edamam’s service is all automated it is very low cost and very accurate.